Renting With London & Country

 Making an offer on a property

 Once a suitable property has been found we will require any offers to be made in writing, along with any specific requests.
-Your offer will then be communicated to the Landlord.
+At this stage, you may be asked to place a refundable Holding Deposit of maximum one week’s rent, whilst your offer is communicated to the Landlord.
+If the landlord rejects your offer, the Holding Deposit will be returned in full.

 Offer agreed on a property